arcus/education_modules/docker_101/docker_101.md

 </div>
 ***

-True or False: For a container with complex anlaysis code, the authors recommend writing your Dockerfile so that the whole analysis workflow runs automatically when you start the container.
+True or False: For a container with complex analysis code, the authors recommend writing your Dockerfile so that the whole analysis workflow runs automatically when you start the container.

 [( )] True
 [(X)] False